Notices and Disclaimers

 - Indirectly from other sources (e.g., from public records or from a counterparty in possession of the data).

 If you are located outside of the United States, please be aware that the Personal Data we collect will be processed and stored in the United States, a jurisdiction in which the data protection and privacy laws may not offer the same level of protection as those in the country where you reside or are a citizen.
+We will ensure appropriate safeguards are in place to adequately protect your Personal Data, as required by applicable law.

 How and on what basis do we use your Personal Data?